 To qualify for a position as a radiation therapist, you must possess either an associate degree or bachelor’s degree in radiation therapy or a related field, such as biology or biochemistry.
 In some cases, applicants may qualify for a position by completing a relevant certification program with a curriculum in job-relevant skills.
 Typically, though, employers prefer candidates with bachelor’s degrees over those with less advanced degrees.

-They must also embody several important workplace skills to ensure they not only provide the best treatment possible to patients but emotionally support them as they face a potentially life-threatening illness.
+They must also embody several important workplace skills to ensure they not only provide the best treatment possible to patients but also emotionally support them as they face a potentially life-threatening illness.
 Some common interpersonal skills you’ll need to be a successful radiation therapist include:

-Attention to detail.
-Radiation therapists must be detail-oriented to ensure that patients receive the exact amount of radiation in the precise spot they need it.
+Attention to detail: Radiation therapists must be detail-oriented to ensure that patients receive the exact amount of radiation in the precise spot they need it.

-Empathy.
-Radiation therapists must empathize with their patients to ensure they feel supported as they undergo treatment.
+Empathy: Radiation therapists must empathize with their patients to ensure they feel supported as they undergo treatment.

-Communication.
-As a radiation therapist, you’ll communicate treatment plans clearly to patients and coordinate with other health care professionals to ensure your patients’ needs are met.
+Communication: As a radiation therapist, you’ll communicate treatment plans clearly to patients and coordinate with other health care professionals to ensure your patients’ needs are met.

 Read more: Hard Skills vs. Soft Skills: What’s the Difference?